 CRS Rice Bowl is the Lenten program of Catholic Relief Services, the official relief and development agency of the United States Conference of Catholic Bishops.
-Through CRS Rice Bowl, faith communities in every diocese throughout the United States put their faith into action through prayer, fasting and almsgiving.
-Lenten alms donated through CRS Rice Bowl support the work of CRS in roughly 45 different countries each year.
-25% of all donations to CRS Rice Bowl stay in the local diocese, supporting hunger and poverty alleviation efforts.
+Through CRS Rice Bowl, faith communities in dioceses throughout the United States put their faith into action through prayer, fasting and almsgiving.
+Lenten alms donated through CRS Rice Bowl support the work of CRS in more than 100 different countries each year.
+Twenty-five percent of donations to CRS Rice Bowl stay in the local diocese, supporting hunger and poverty alleviation efforts.
 Since its inception in 1975, CRS Rice Bowl has raised nearly $300 million.

 What is a CRS Rice Bowl?

 CRS Rice Bowl is a staple on the table of Catholic families across the country during Lent.
 This simple cardboard box is a tool for collecting Lenten alms—and comes with a Lenten calendar that guides families through the 40 days of Lent with activities, reflections and stories.

 Stories of Hope